snipeso/preprocessing/docs/CutData.md

 <p>&nbsp;</p>

 ![](./images/Other/unknown.PNG)
 The channel indicated with an arrow is noise.
 It's particularly nefarious, because it's low amplitude oscillations around 1Hz, and so could go undetected.
 I think it comes from poor impedence.
-You can see in this CZ referenced data that it's the only channel showing this, but once you do average reference, it would bleed into the neighbors.
+You can see in this CZ referenced data that it's the only channel showing this, but once you do average reference, it would bleed into the other channels.

 <p>&nbsp;</p>